Pre-trained Language Models in Biomedical Domain: A Systematic Survey

 Unfortunately, there is usually a delay for newly proposed NLP approaches being applied to the biomedical domain.
 Especially, since the adoption of various pre-trained language models (\textit{\textit{e.g.}}, ELMo \cite{peters2018deep}, GPT \cite{radford2018improving}, BERT \cite{devlin2018bert}, XLNET \cite{clinicalxlnet}, RoBERTa \cite{liu2019roberta}, T5 \cite{raffel2020exploring} and ELECTRA \cite{clark2020electra}) \cite{qiu2020pre} have nearly shifted the paradigm in NLP, their biomedical variants trained using biomedical data comes sooner or later.
 With this hot trend of the biomedical pre-trained language model, this survey aims to bridge the gap between pre-trained language models and their applications in the biomedical domain.

 \paragraph{\textbf{Motivation of pre-trained language models in biomedical domain}} The current NLP paradigm is gradually shifting to a two-stage (pre-training and fine-tuning) paradigm, thanks to recently proposed pre-trained language models.
-Comparing to the previous paradigm with purely supervised learning that relies on feature engineering or neural network architecture engineering \cite{liu2021pre}, the current two-stage paradigm is more friendly to the scenario when supervised data is limited while large-scaled unsupervised data is tremendous.
+Compared to the previous paradigm with purely supervised learning that relies on feature engineering or neural network architecture engineering \cite{liu2021pre}, the current two-stage paradigm is more friendly to the scenario when supervised data is limited while large-scaled unsupervised data is tremendous.
 Fortunately, the biomedical domain is a typical case of such a scenario.

-The motivation to use pre-trained language models in the biomedical domain are pretty straightforward.
-First, annotated data in the biomedical domain is usually not large-scaled.
+The motivation to use pre-trained language models in the biomedical domain is pretty straightforward.
+First, annotated data in the biomedical domain is usually not large-scale.
 Therefore, a well-trained pre-trained language model is more crucial to provide a richer feature extractor, which may slightly reduce the dependence on annotated data.
 Second, the biomedical domain is more knowledge-intensive than the general domain.
 At the same time, pre-trained language models could serve as an easily-used soft knowledge base \cite{petroni2019language} that captures implicit knowledge from large-scale plain documents without human annotations.
 More recently, GPT3 has been shown to have the potential to `remember' many complicated common knowledge~\cite{brown2020language}.
-Lastly, large-scaled biomedical corpora and biomedical sequences (including proteins and DNAs), which are previously thought as difficult to model, can be effectively modeled by the backbone network structure in language models (such as transformers stacked in deep layers), to capture efficient information via model pre-training in the large scale data.
+Lastly, large-scaled biomedical corpora and biomedical sequences (including proteins and DNAs), which are previously thought as difficult to handle, can be effectively handled by pre-trained language models (especially transformers networks).